itaysk/itaysk.github.io/_posts/2017-04-28-dcos-service-discovery-and-load-balancing-by-example.md

 tags: [dcos, marathon, mesos]
 ---

 Starting out with DC/OS and Marathon is fun and easy, but I did found the service discovery and load balancing story a bit confusing.
-Documentation pages [like this](https://dcos.io/docs/1.8/usage/service-discovery/) make it clear what different layers of solutions are, but the terminology used, inter-dependency between components, and configutation choices did not help to thoroughly understand this topic.
+Documentation pages [like this](https://dcos.io/docs/1.8/usage/service-discovery/) make it clear what different layers of solutions are there, but the terminology used, inter-dependency between components, and configuration choices did not help to thoroughly understand this topic.
 In this post I wanted to re-present this topic by example.
 I'll built up from the simple scenario to more complicated ones, while demonstrating in detail each step.

 ## Let's create a service